Stock market today: Asian shares mixed as Japan reports weaker than expected trade data

 The attacks come days after Russia pulled out of the Black Sea Grain Initiative, which allowed exports from Ukraine to reach many countries facing the threat of hunger.

-In other trading Thursday, benchmark U.S. crude gained 12 cents to $75.41 per barrel in electronic trading on the New York Mercantile Exchange.
-Brent crude, the international standard, gained 10 cents to $79.56 a barrel.
+In other trading Thursday, benchmark U.S. crude shed 7 cents to $75.22 per barrel in electronic trading on the New York Mercantile Exchange.
+Brent crude, the international standard, fell 8 cents to $79.38 a barrel.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.